How to Thaw a Frozen Water Pipe

 The low temperatures and cold winds of winter can make your water pipes susceptible to freezing.
-And if a frozen pipe bursts, it can cause serious and expensive damage.
+Frozen water pipes can cause expensive, frustrating, and serious damage.

 How to Identify a Frozen Pipe